Fallback strategies

 Use Sensible's fallback mechanisms to solve missing or inaccurately extracted data.
 You can set fallbacks at different levels of granularity:

-- You can fall back from one field to another, allowing you to try multiple methods or prompts to extract a target piece of data from the same document.
-Define fallback fields in the fields array, where each fallback shares the same field ID.
+• You can fall back from one field to another, allowing you to try multiple methods or prompts to extract a target piece of data from a single document.

-- You can fall back from one config to another, allowing you to try multiple configs on the same document and pick the winning config.
+• You can fall back from one config to another, allowing you to try multiple configs on a single document and pick the winning config.
 Specify fallback configs using fingerprints.

 {